-(b) At December 31, 2021, \$139,465 of the revolving credit facility was restricted for certain letters of credit issued on behalf of the Company and \$1,435,535 of the facility was undrawn and available, subject to covenant limitations.
+(b) At December 31, 2022, \$130,994 of the revolving credit facility was restricted for certain letters of credit issued on behalf of the Company and \$769,006 of the facility was undrawn and available, subject to covenant limitations.
+See discussion below regarding the Twelfth Amendment to the CSC Revolving Credit Facility for the maturity date.

-(c) The revolving credit facility of an aggregate principal amount of \$2,475,000 is priced at LIBOR plus 2.25%.
-In March 2021, a lender under the revolving credit facility extended the maturity date and reduced the interest rate on its aggregate principal amount of \$200,000 which had an original maturity date of November 2021 and was priced at LIBOR plus 3.25%.
+(c) The revolving credit facility of an aggregate principal amount of \$2,475,000 is priced at SOFR plus 2.25%.
+See discussion of the Twelfth Amendment to the CSC Holdings credit facilities agreement below for the maturity date.

-(d) Includes \$89,898 related to supply chain financing agreements that is required to be repaid within one year from the date of the respective agreement.
-The decrease in the principal amount at December 31, 2021 includes a \$59,451 reclassification to collateralized indebtedness in connection with the maturity of a monetization contract related to the synthetic monetization closeout transaction in November 2019.
-See Note 12.
+(d) Includes \$123,880 related to supply chain financing agreements that is required to be repaid within one year from the date of the respective agreement.